dmarti/simple-sabotage-software/README.md

 ## Version control

 If you can do it without being detected, introduce so-called "evil merges" -- merge commits that include code changes that were not in either parent commit.
-This will make issues harder to detect in the future.
+This will make bisecting to find problem commits harder in the future.

 Introduce workflow that requires advanced use of version control.

 ## Testing

-Make code pass a long list of tests but break on real-world data (for example, allow emoji in names, but not punctuation marks or accented letters)
+Make code pass a long list of tests but break on real-world data (a simple example: allow emoji in usernames, but not punctuation marks or accented letters)

 Make tests depend on complicated harnesses and implementation details.